RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 OpenShift Virtualization supports cloud-init's "NoCloud" and "ConfigDrive" datasources which involve injecting startup scripts into a VM instance through the use of an ephemeral disk.
 VMs with the cloud-init package installed will detect the ephemeral disk and execute custom userdata scripts at boot.

-Other than cloud-init, OpenShift Virtualization also supports `SysPrep` whichan automation tool for Windows that automates Windows installation, setup, and custom software provisioning.
+Other than cloud-init, OpenShift Virtualization also supports `SysPrep` which is an automation tool for Windows that automates Windows installation, setup, and custom software provisioning.

-So you can now automate your Windows virtual machine setup by uploading answer files in XML format in the Advanced → SysPrep section of the Create virtual machine from template wizard
+You can automate Windows virtual machine setup by uploading answer files in XML format in the Advanced → SysPrep section of the Create virtual machine from template wizard.